 There is a small beautiful beach with great views of the moat.
 Yankee Freedom provides snorkeling gear, so just grab some from the boat each day they are docked.
 This is a great way to explore the reef right outside the island.

-Camping on Dry Tortugas
+Camping at Dry Tortugas National park

-There is NO water on the island so think ahead and bring enough drinking water.
+There is NO water on the island, so think ahead and bring enough drinking water.
 And don’t plan on showering during your stay.

 Fishing at Dry Tortugas

 Rent in Key West or bring your own fishing gear as the fishing is excellent at Dry Tortugas.
 Fish directly from the dock or in designated areas by kayak.